 With it’s perks of cuddles and purrs, being a cat minder for a beloved cat is a job we cat lovers adore.
-Whether you are a friend who loves cats, a family member, or one of our cat loving community, you’re providing a wonderful alternative to cat boarding.
+Whether you are a friend who loves cats, a family member, or one of our cat sitting community, you’re providing a wonderful alternative to cat boarding.
 Take a read of our tips for looking after cats so that the fluffy ones in your care have the pawsome experience they deserve.

 Before your booking make sure you’ve read through all the forms and checklists in the Forms & Tips section of your Dashboard.

-Food.
 First things first, get some yummy food in the bowl.
 Follow the owner’s instructions but the general rule is that fresh wet food should be replaced at least twice daily and dry food at least once daily.

-Water.
 Make sure you’ve topped up their water dishes.
 These are usually best placed away from their food, as on the whole, cats prefer not to drink and eat in the same place.
 And, because cats can’t tolerate the lactose in cow’s milk, make sure that it’s only fresh water they’re drinking.

-Litter Tray.
 Then onto the litter tray.
 Our furry friends are clean creatures, and don’t like pooping in soiled trays.
 Make sure the litter tray is scooped at least once or twice a day, and for longer bookings, clean the tray once a week with a cat safe disinfectant.